pens/rgb.sh/_posts/2019-03-07-digitization.md

 The first stage of this process was to collect all of the media and whatever I needed to copy it onto a computer.

-{% include image.html alt="Digitization setup" src="setup.jpg" cap="The setup I used to digitize my family's media.
+{% include img alt="Digitization setup" src="setup.jpg" cap="The setup I used to digitize my family's media.
 Thankfully, we had held on to all of the playback equipment needed, other than the Mini8 camcorder." %}

-{% include image.html alt="Types of media" src="media.jpg" cap="Some of the media I digitized.
+{% include img alt="Types of media" src="media.jpg" cap="Some of the media I digitized.
 I was never able to read the SmartMedia card (bottom left), even by taking it to a professional camera store.
 We presume it has already been copied to disc, but I didn't think it would be worth bothering with because it came from a rather bad point-and-shoot anyway." %}

 All of the below scripts were written for [Bash 4](https://www.gnu.org/software/bash/manual/) and ran on a Mac.
 I relied on [shellharden](https://github.com/anordal/shellharden/blob/master/how_to_do_things_safely_in_bash.md) to improve these scripts.
 I hope these can be useful to others, but it should go without saying to use them at your own risk.